jonasnick/jonasnick.github.com/source/_posts/2015-05-09-fuzzing-bitcoin-consensus.markdown

 Therefore, an attacker could create a block on top of btcd's chain paying a merchant running btcd without affecting his 'real' coins on the main chain.
 Note that the attacker would not race against the hashpower of Bitcoin miners.

-Dave Collins from the btcd team fixed these issues very fast and [additionally](https://github.com/bitcoin/bitcoin/pull/6075/commits) improved the test coverage in Bitcoin Core for the [affected](https://github.com/bitcoin/bitcoin/pull/6112) and [more](https://github.com/bitcoin/bitcoin/pull/6075) opcodes.
+Dave Collins from the btcd team fixed these issues very fast and additionally improved the test coverage in Bitcoin Core for the [affected](https://github.com/bitcoin/bitcoin/pull/6112) and [more](https://github.com/bitcoin/bitcoin/pull/6075) opcodes.
+Additionally, he was so kind to award me with 0.5 bitcoin for the find.

 Conclusion
 ---